cha87de/clouds-exercises/ex-4/solution.md

   But basically terraform is not meant to run as a service or supervise workloads.
   We will learn new tools in a few exercises, which can scale automatically.

+*Terraform destroys resources and rebuilds them on changes.
+E.g. for our Database, where is the right place to store the application state?*

+  Working with "Cattle" servers and automated deployments means, that application state is handled like but separated from compute resources.
+State can be handled by the application itself (e.g. using an Object Store like Swift or Amazon S3) or by using Block Devices (e.g. via OpenStack Cinder).
+  Terraform can create and attach Cinder volumes to instances, to persist the application state independently of the instance itself.

 # Solution for practical part